legacy83/zuba/README.md

 # zuba
-Just one more custom ZF2 starter application
+Zuba Project Template is a skeleton ZF2 application best for rapidly creating amazing and well done projects.